Category: CVAA insights

 That’s why last week CVAA launched a series of reports designed to help shape, policy practice and also sector action.

-We kicked off with our new strategy which will guide our work and focus for the next 3 years.
+with our new strategy which will guide our work and focus for the next 3 years.
 It lays out a vision for shaping the future of adoption services centred around creating a diverse, inclusive and modern adoption system which can truly meet children’s identity needs.

 Underpinned by a thriving voluntary sector, our strategy argues that the transformation of adoption must be centred around three core objectives.